Small Dog Place › Dog Behavioral Problems

 Almost all dogs bark, howl and whine but some small dogs are known for their yappiness.

-Excessive barking is a behavior problem -- it is disruptive and annoying, both for you and for your neighbors.
+Excessive barking is a dog behavioral problem -- it is disruptive and annoying, both for you and for your neighbors.

 Begging is a bad habit, but many small breed dog owners unfortunately encourage it.